-NAHAC normal business hours are Monday through Friday between the hours of 8:00 a.m. and 5:00 p.m.
-Employees are expected to work normal business hours unless the CEO/Executive Director or equivalent management official approves an alternative work schedule.
-NAHAC reserves the right to request employees to work other schedules, including Saturdays, if needed to carry out the mission of the Company.
+The CompanyOrganization's normal business hours are Monday through Friday between the hours of 8:00 a.m. and 5:00 p.m.
+Exempt employees are expected to work whatever hours are necessary to fulfill the duties and responsibilities of their positions.
+Employees are expected to work normal business hours unless the CEO/Executive DirectorCOO or equivalent management official approves an alternative work schedule.
+The CompanyOrganization reserves the right to request employees to work other schedules, including evenings and weekends, if needed to carry out the mission of the CompanyOrganization.

 The workday (a consecutive 24-hour period) begins at 12:01 a.m. and ends at midnight.
-The workweek begins on Sunday and ends on Saturday.
+The workweek begins on Monday and ends on Sunday.